dzuluaga/apigee-tutorials/apiproxies/npm-local-private-module/README.md

-How to leverage NPM private modules?
+How to host NPM private modules?
 ======
 It's very common to try to leverage private modules for many reasons.
 For instance, I work at a company that doesn't want to expose my code to the open community.
 Or maybe the code is too specific that, it doesn't solve a common problem, that the open community will not benefit from it.
 The following steps piggy bag on the StackOverflow question posted [here](http://stackoverflow.com/questions/10386310/how-to-install-a-private-npm-module-without-my-own-registry).